yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 ![](https://i.imgur.com/Zylyvin.png)

-- You can choose **`entity type/variable`** to autoskip a prompt step if value of that entity or variable is available.
+- You can choose **`entity type/variable`** to autoskip a prompt node if value of that entity or variable is available.
 (You will learn more about entities and variables later)
 - You can also mask this info from appearing in conversation logs by using **`Mask sensitive info`** button.

 :::info